claudiaareneee/MachineLearningAlgorithms/report.md

 ![DTree Petal](A/images/decisiontree.png)</br>

-In order to visualize the effectiveness of the decision tree aglorithm on this data set, the attributes were divided between petal and sepal and plotted.
+In order to visualize the effectiveness of the decision tree aglorithm on this data set, the attributes were divided between petal and sepal and plotted on a graph.
 The shaded regions represent the category boundaries created by the AI, and the data points are actual data points in the training set.
-These graphs show that the training data properly categorizes all of the training data, but decision trees can often overfit data.
+The decision tree in the first row was created without a max depth.
+They show that the training data properly categorizes all of the training data, but decision trees can often overfit data.</br>

 Max Depth |Petal                                                                       |  Sepal
 ---------:|:--------------------------------------------------------------------------:|:--------------------------------------------------------------------------: